markvanherpen/youthere/README.md

 # youthere
-Simple 'are you there?' app for athom homey
+Simple 'are you there?' app for athom homey which respons with a random sentence.